timbowerbank/vivato-html-design/README.md

 3. CD into the new local repo and add this theme's repo as an upstream remote - git remote add upstream https://github.com/timbowerbank/pendigital-theme.git
 4. Update your new local repo with the theme - git pull upstream master
 5. Update your remote repo (the one you just created above) - git push origin master
+6. Note: that the default branch in your new repo will be called main rather than master - so there are no references to the slave trade

 ## Setting up the new forked theme